Mac Mouse Not Working after Sonoma Update: 8 Easy Fixes

 The mouse is super important while you working with your Mac/MacBook/iMac.
 Although you may have a trackpad, it's more convenient if there's a mouse.

-Many users have encountered the "mouse not working on Mac" issue, especially after a macOS update.
+Many users have encountered the "mouse not working on Mac" issue, especially after a macOS Sequoia update.
 It's essential to acquire some basic knowledge and skills to resolve this common problem.
 Keep reading!

-Why Is My Mac Mouse Not Working?
+Why Is My Mac Mouse Not Working After Sequoia Update?

 The reasons why your Mac mouse not working are various and hard to figure out the exact ones.
 But here is a collection of the most common ones that users encounter in their daily lives: